bexxmodd/ITSL-with-python/README.md

 <img src=http://faculty.marshall.usc.edu/gareth-james/ISL/ISL%20Cover%202.jpg width="200">

 This is a great introductory book for people who are interested in machine learning.
-However, as the name of the books suggests all the application of the explained concepts and models are implemented using R statistical software.
-The goal of this project is to replicate all the lab works using Python language with an overview of steps performed and followed analysis and explanations.
-With the increasing popularity of the Python language due to its versatility and user-friendly syntax, lots of newcomers will try to learn machine learning using python and I hope these guides will be helpful.
-Book consists of 10 chapters and the lab exercises start from chapter three.
-This project follows the ITSL chapter by chapter.
+This book explores the most commonly used supervised and unsupervised machine learning principles.
+Prior knowledge of basic statistics and linear algebra is helpful but not necessary.
+However, as the name of the book suggests all the applications of the given concepts and models are implemented using R statistical software.

+With the increasing popularity of the Python language due to its versatility and user-friendly syntax, lots of newcomers will try to learn machine learning using Python.
+The goal of this project is to replicate all the lab works using the Python programming language.
+Notebooks will be provided with all the steps which are performed in the book.
+I hope these guides will be helpful.
+The book consists of 10 chapters and the lab exercises start from chapter three.
+This project follows the ITSL in the same order.

 ---------
 ### Content: